ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 Ji Chunzao widened her eyes, seemingly unable to believe her ears.
 Then she showed a joyful smile, her tone full of excitement.

-"Did you see the astral leeches?
+"Did you see the ghostly leeches?
 Now you believe me, right?!"

 "Not only that."